coen-hyde/dockmaster/README.md

 app.listen(ports.register('router', {host: 'myvhost.domain'}));
 ```

-You can also mount application on paths so you can have multiple applications sharing the same domain.
+You can also mount applications on paths so you can have multiple applications sharing the same domain.

 ```js
 var app = express();